-There are many fabulous aspects of living in the Inner West – proximity to beaches is sadly not one of them!
-But for those Inner West-dwelling beach-lovers, here is a selection of Sydney’s best family-friendly beaches.
+There are many fabulous parts of living in the inner west but proximity to beaches is sadly not one of them!
+But for those inner west-dwelling beach-lovers, here is a selection of Sydney’s best family-friendly beaches.

 Greycliffe Avenue, Vaucluse

 Don’t be put off by the name!
 This beach, located in Vaucluse, is protected by a shark net – and great for young children.
 Set within Sydney Harbour National Park and with a glimmering outlook, the attractive grounds of Nielsen Park are a popular spot for picnics and gatherings.
 The park has plenty of shaded areas, three sheltered picnic areas, two toilet blocks, showers and a kiosk and restaurant, The Nielsen.
 There’s a foreshore walking track with rock pools to explore as well.
 Both paid and free parking spaces are available in the nearby streets.

 Parsley Bay Reserve

 Horler Avenue (off Parsley Road), Vaucluse

 Another picturesque spot in Vaucluse, Parsley Bay is a narrow inlet surrounded by caves and rocky overhangs.
 A wooden suspension footbridge crosses the bay, giving a focal point.
 Parsley Bay Reserve is a much-loved park for families as it offers an enclosed swimming area, picnic facilities, a fantastic playground, cafe and toilets.
 There’s also a short bushwalk leading to a waterfall.
 And keep your eyes peeled for water dragons in summer.
 Parking is available in a small car park on Horler Avenue (off Parsley Road).